semrush/intergalactic/website/docs/components/auto-suggest/auto-suggest-a11y.md

 ### Roles and attributes

-For more information about accessibility of these patterns refer to the documentation of the used components:
+For more information about the accessibility of these patterns, refer to the documentation of the components used in them:

 * [Input](/components/input/input-a11y)
 * [Select](/components/select/select-a11y)